-- (1) The Director may conduct interviews and examine evidence to determine whether grounds exist to believe the allegations of complaints, provided that no subpoena shall issue to obtain testimony or evidence until the Investigative Panel authorizes a full investigation pursuant to Rule 4.1. - (2) When the Director believes there is evidence supporting the allegations against a prosecuting attorney, he or she shall recommend to the Investigative Panel that the panel authorize a full investigation.
-The Director may recommend a full investigation when there are grounds to believe that evidence supporting the allegations could be obtained by subpoena or further investigation.
-In all other cases, the Director shall recommend that the matter be dismissed. - (3) The Investigative Panel shall review the Director's recommendations and either dismiss the complaint or authorize a full investigation.
+- (1) The Director may conduct interviews and examine evidence to determine whether grounds exist to believe the allegations of complaints, pursuant to Rule 4.1. - (2) When the Director believes there is evidence supporting the allegations against a prosecuting attorney, he or she shall recommend to the Investigative Panel that the panel authorize a full investigation.
+In all other cases, the Director shall recommend

+- that the matter be dismissed. - (3) The Investigative Panel shall review the Director's recommendations and either dismiss the complaint or authorize a full investigation.
 Said investigation shall only commence upon a majority vote of the Investigative Panel.
 See O.C.G.A. § 15-18-32 (g).